U.S. cancels funds for Afghan opinion polls ahead of election

-KABUL The United States has cancelled funding for opinion polls in the run-up to Afghanistan's presidential election, a U.S.-funded group said, after a first poll in December triggered accusations of U.S. attempts to manipulate the outcome.
+KABUL The United States has cancelled funding for opinion polls in the run-up to Afghanistan's presidential election after an initial poll in December triggered accusations of U.S. attempts to manipulate the outcome, officials said.

+A spokesman for the U.S.-funded group Democracy International said on Thursday it and other similar organisations had planned to carry out opinion polls as Afghanistan prepares for the April 5 election.

 The cut in funding comes as relations between the United States and Afghanistan have been severely strained over President Hamid Karzai's refusal to sign a bilateral security pact that would enable U.S. troops to stay beyond this year.

-An official at a U.S.-funded group that promotes democracy said it and other such organisations had planned to carry out opinion polls as Afghanistan prepares for the April 5 election.

-"There were a few agencies that were responsible for conducting the polls but all of them have been cancelled at the moment," Mohammad Atta, programme officer with the Democracy International group, said on Thursday.

-His group had planned three rounds of opinion polls and published its first results in December.
-But its findings provoked a public outcry and accusations of interference.
+Democracy International programme officer Mohammad Atta said the group had planned three rounds of opinion polls.
+It published its first results in December but its findings provoked a public outcry and accusations of interference.

-The U.S. embassy declined to comment immediately on why the polls had been cancelled, but ties between the United States and Karzai, who has served two terms and is not running again, have been troubled for months.
+"There were a few agencies that were responsible for conducting the polls but all of them have been cancelled at the moment," Atta said.

 Karzai has long suspected the United States of having interfered in the last presidential election in 2009 and has warned against further meddling.